 Queenstown may not be big, but that doesn’t mean it’s easy to figure out where to stay in Queenstown – there are almost TOO many accommodation choices!

-From fancy hotels to swanky Airbnbs right down to the humble backpacker abode, Queenstown has plenty of accommodation options to choose from.
+From fancy hotels to swanky Airbnbs right down to the humble backpacker abode and cheap motels in Queenstown, the town has plenty of accommodation options to choose from.
 Most of them are located in the central area of Queenstown as well as pretty much everything and anything else you’ll need.
 If you’re not staying on Shotover Street – the happy-haps place to go in Queenstown for backpackers and party people – you’ll probably be less than 5 minutes walk from it.

 Now, if you do want a more chill experience in Queenstown, then don’t go to Queenstown!